Grinnell, Kansas

 Grinnell is a city in Gove County, Kansas, United States.
 As of the 2020 census, the population of the city was 260.
+It is located approximately 0.5 mi north of the intersection of I-70 and Grove County Rd 30.

 History

 Grinnell was named for businessman Moses Hicks Grinnell.

 The first newspaper in Grinnell was the Golden Belt, in 1885.

+2025 tornado

+Before 7pm on May 18, 2025, an EF3 tornado struck the west side of Grinnell causing heavy damage to roughly 15 to 20 homes.